jj-zhu/jj-zhu.github.io/file/postdoc_berlin_1.md

 to the email address [doc.berlin.wias@gmail.com](mailto:doc.berlin.wias@gmail.com), with subject containing [apply-postdoc-mathplus].
 The position will be open until filled.
 However, please submit an application before October 18th to receive full consideration.

-Selected candidates will *later*
+To apply, candidates will

 - provide information of 2-3 references who have agreed to be contacted
-- submit to an official application platform the above documents and official certificates, transcripts, and other awards
+- submit to an  [official platform](https://wias-berlin.softgarden.io/de/vacancies) the above documents and official certificates, transcripts, and other awards

 Please direct all inquiries to Dr. Jia-Jie Zhu using the email address [doc.berlin.wias@gmail.com](mailto:doc.berlin.wias@gmail.com), with the subject containing [inquiry-postdoc-mathplus].